Batgirl (film): Revelation and immediate impact

 A subsequent Variety report indicated that WBD had concluded that writing off Batgirl for a tax break would be the most "financially sound" way of recouping its costs instead of moving the film to a theatrical release with additional investment, selling it to another distributor, or releasing it on HBO Max.
-Deadline reported that the filmmakers had been told that WBD specifically wanted to take advantage of a purchase accounting maneuver, related to the WarnerMedia–Discovery merger and related strategy changes, that had to be invoked by mid-August.
+Deadline reported that the filmmakers had been told that WBD specifically wanted to take advantage of a purchase accounting maneuver, related to the WarnerMedia–Discovery merger and related strategy changes, that had to be invoked by the middle of August.
 WBD chief financial officer Gunnar Wiedenfels defended the decision, which he felt had been "blown out of proportion".
 He explained that WBD was focused on moving forward from WarnerMedia's plans that they disagreed with through course corrections, such as the cutbacks.
 He said they would still make significant investments in their intellectual properties, but that these would differ from what the company had previously done.
 From July to September 2022, WBD accumulated over $2 billion in write-offs of films and television content, which it referred to as "strategic content programming assessments".